 National Marine Fisheries Service Southwest Fisheries Science Center.
 Helped to collect young-of-the-year rockfish in Monterey Bay.

 The Woodville Karst Plain Project of the National Speleological Society.
 Science and safety diver exploring submerged caves in Leon and Wakulla counties in North Florida, and collaborating with researchers to better understand the cave systems, which included installing flow meters, building a device for divers to collect water samples for uranium234/238 isotopic testing to identify source waters, and collecting cave crayfish for phylogenetic studies.

 Florida State University Department of Oceanography.
 Research assistant and safety diver under the auspices of the FSU Academic Diving Program in Tallahassee, Florida, for a professor and his graduate students investigating the distribution and responses of a benthic harpacticoid copepod community to natural disturbances in the Gulf of Mexico.

 Shell Exploration and Production Company.
 Consultant representing Shell on this Industry-Government Expedition to Flower Garden Banks National Marine Sanctuary and High Island 389-A platform in the northern Gulf of Mexico.

 Organization for Artificial Reefs.
 Grant writer and team member conducting surveys in the northern Gulf of Mexico offshore Florida to locate suitable sites for constructing reefs, mapping the reefs after deployment, and monitoring new reefs to determine the progress of marine life accumulating on these structures.

-- Dive sites visited in Israel, Egypt, Philippines, Abu Dhabi, U.S. and British Virgin Islands, Mexico, Costa Rica, Curaçao, Belize, Puerto Rico, Saba and Dry Tortugas.
+Remote Diving in: Israel, Egypt, Philippines, Abu Dhabi, U.S. and British Virgin Islands, Mexico, Costa Rica, Curaçao, Belize, Puerto Rico, Saba and Dry Tortugas.